 ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom

 In adults, chondrosarcoma makes up more than 40% of primary bone cancers, followed osteosarcoma (28%), chordoma (10%), Ewing family of tumors (8%), and MFH/fibrosarcoma (4%).
 The remaining types of bone cancers are rare.
 In teens and children, osteosarcoma and Ewing family of tumors are more common.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2013.
+Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2014 and the ACS website.